Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting: Introduction

-In conclusion, our main contributions are summarized as follows: \begin{itemize} \item We propose Radiologist Copilot, which assists radiologists in achieving automated radiology reporting with quality control through an agentic framework with orchestrated tools. \item The agentic system, leveraging a reasoning backbone, automatically selects tools, plans, and executes actions, emulating the behavior of radiologists to accomplish the complete radiology reporting process. \item The tool library, consisting of region localization, region analysis planning, strategic template selection, quality assessment, and feedback-driven adaptive refinement, enables comprehensive radiology reporting. \item The experimental results demonstrate that Radiologist Copilot surpasses other state-of-the-art methods in radiology reporting by a large margin. \end{itemize}
+In conclusion, our main contributions are summarized as follows: \begin{itemize} \item We propose \textit{Radiologist Copilot}, an agentic framework that autonomously orchestrates specialized tools to tackle the complex radiology reporting process, from image analysis and template selection to report composition and quality assurance, aligning the workflow more closely with clinical practice. \item We introduce \textit{region analysis planning} to identify and examine critical structures within region-of-interest images, enabling more meticulous visual observation and interpretation.
+To facilitate standardized report writing, we utilize \textit{strategic template selection} to choose the most appropriate templates.
+We further introduce \textit{report quality control} via quality assessment and feedback-driven adaptive refinement to ensure adherence to clinical standards. \item Experimental results show that Radiologist Copilot surpasses state-of-the-art methods and facilitates a complete and reliable automated radiology reporting process. \end{itemize}